 Youth Corps Camping programs have tuition ranging from $50 to $225.
 Tuition assistance is available to help cover most of these costs.
 Tuition Assistance is awarded based on a families' size and monthly income and we are determined to not make tuition a barrier for our programs so please contact us with any questions.

 Youth Corps Camping participants earn an education stipend for their participation and can also earn bonuses.
 Both the stipend and bonus is paid in the form of a check made out to the participant which they can use as they wish.
 The base stipend is $283 a week with rustic camping and food included which equals:

 - $1,415 for Five-week programs (rustic camping and food included)

-In addition to the base stipend, participants have the opportunity to earn up to $50 in bonuses a week (also part of the education stipend) for safety, dependability, and completing the program.
+In addition to the base stipend, participants have the opportunity to earn up to $50 in bonuses a week (also part of the education stipend) for safety, reliability.
 Bonuses are paid upon completion of the program session.